 Stavroula Mili, Ph.D.

 Stavroula (Voula) Mili obtained her BSc degree in Biology from the University of Athens, Greece and her PhD degree in Biomedical Sciences from the Mount Sinai School of Medicine of New York University under Dr. Serafin Pinol-Roma.
 For her post-doctoral training she joined Dr. Joan Steitz's lab at Yale University and subsequently Dr. Ian Macara's lab at the University of Virginia.
 During that time, she discovered a localization pathway that targets mRNAs to cellular protrusions.
 This line of research formed the basis of her independent research group at the NIH.
-She joined the Laboratory of Cellular and Molecular Biology at the NCI in September 2012 and was awarded tenure by NIH in 2022.
+She joined the Laboratory of Cellular and Molecular Biology at the NCI in September 2012 as a Stadtman Investigator and was awarded tenure at NIH in 2022.
+Research in her lab employs multi-disciplinary approaches to understand the regulation and biological roles of protrusion-localized mRNAs, with an emphasis on using advanced microscopy and diverse in vitro and in vivo mammalian model systems to explore the contributions of localized mRNAs in normal physiology and cancer invasion.